 These orange beauties are native to many of the states in the US and are particularly hardy once established.
 We tossed a few of these wildflower seed balls into our front yard and a few months later we had 30+ poppy flowers shining back at us during their daily sun salutations.
 We can't help but smile when we see them, they just have that power to put a big fat grin across your face.

 Each California Poppy Wildflower (Eschscholzia californica) seed ball contains 10-25 california poppy seeds.
 We recommend planting them about one per square foot for a meadow look.

 Frequently Asked Questions

-Q: Which states are these California Poppy Seed Bombs native to?
+Q: Which states are these California Poppy Seed Balls native to?

 A: Check out the handy map below.
 You can grow them in other states, they just won't be considered native and may not grow as well.

 Q: Do I really just throw them on the ground?

 The optimum planting time depends upon your climate and average rainfall.
 In areas with colder winters, spring or early summer seeding is best.
 Spring plantings should be done as soon as the planting area can be worked, but after the last frost.
 Early summer plantings should only be done if rainfall patterns are anticipated or supplemental irrigation is available.